 Amory Ross is a self-taught storyteller whose passion for sharing adventure, particularly grand-prix sailing, motivated him to twice sail around the world as a media crewmember in The Ocean Race.
 He has independently produced, shot, and edited compelling visual stories on locations all around the world, worked in tandem with sponsors and brands alike to achieve their varied goals, and welcomes the many challenges that come from each new assignment.
 Amory has set himself apart as a consummate artist across all mediums with his unique perspective, creativity, and commitment to authenticity.

-The Ocean Race 2022-23 will be Francesca’s second bid for the coveted Trophy.
+The Ocean Race 2022-23 was Francesca’s second bid for the coveted Trophy.
 Prior to sailing competitively offshore, Francesca excelled in the Olympics and raced in both the 2012 London and 2016 Brazil Games.
 Originally from Trieste, Italy, Francesca now lives in the mountains in Park City, Utah, U.S., with her young family, and when she’s not on the water she’s either on her bike or her skis.

 Simon “Si Fi” Fisher